-Applications for aid under the Graduate Education Opportunity Programs are made through The Graduate School, Michigan State University, East Lansing, Michigan 48824-1109.
 Applications for loans for new students are made through the Office of Financial Aid and should be returned to that office before April 1, except for such loans as may carry a later deadline date.

-See the GENERAL INFORMATION section of this catalog for further details.
+See the General Information, Policies, Procedures and Regulations section of this catalog for further details.